wcm-io-caravan/caravan-rhyme/README.md

 interface, and then use the [HalResourceLoaderBuilder](core/src/main/java/io/wcm/caravan/rhyme/api/client/HalResourceLoaderBuilder.java).

 In both cases, you should extend the [AbstractHalResourceLoaderTest](core/src/test/java/io/wcm/caravan/rhyme/testing/client/AbstractHalResourceLoaderTest.java)
-(from test test-jar) to test your implementation against a Wiremock server.
-These unit tests ensures that all expectations regarding response and error handling are met.
+(from the test-jar of the core module) to test your implementation against a Wiremock server.
+These unit tests ensure that all expectations regarding response and error handling are met.

 The `HalResourceLoaderBuilder` also has further method to enable persistent caching of responses which are explained in a later section.